kimeguida/LigCare/README.md

 ## Content
 * scripts
-* data/: input and output data organization with examples
+* data: input and output data organization with examples
-* models: storage of trained models (example), all trained models are in models.tgz archive
+* models: https://zenodo.org/record/7488034, examples of all trained models in models.tgz archive

 ## Help and issues